 This manual is for LISTSERV Lite running under Microsoft Windows.

 This manual makes the following assumptions:

-1. You have a Windows 2003/2008 Server, Windows XP, Windows Vista, or Windows 7 operating system installed and operating normally on a computer in your network that meets the various technical requirements listed later in this guide;
+1. You have a supported Microsoft Windows operating system installed and operating normally on a computer in your network that meets the various technical requirements listed later in this guide;

 2. You have physical access to the machine in question and are logged in as Administrator, or at least as a member of the Administrators group with full control of the machine;

-3. You can troubleshoot Windows 2003/2008/XP/Vista/7 (i.e. native OS problems, not problems related to LISTSERV) without assistance from this guide or from L-Soft.
+3. You can troubleshoot your supported version of Microsoft Windows (i.e. native OS problems, not problems related to LISTSERV) without assistance from this guide or from L-Soft.

 Number three is particularly important.
-If you have purchased support from L-Soft for LISTSERV Lite, L-Soft will be happy to assist you with LISTSERV-related problems arising under Windows 2003/2008/XP/Vista/7 (assuming of course that you have purchased support for our product) but is unable to assist you in setting up your operating system, the Internet Information Service (or any other web server software available for the Windows 2003/2008/XP/Vista/7 operating systems), or any aspect of your operating system that is not directly related to LISTSERV's operation.
-If you are not familiar with Windows 2003/2008/XP/Vista/7, please be aware that L-Soft cannot help you with either their installation or subsequent troubleshooting.
+If you have purchased support from L-Soft for LISTSERV Lite, L-Soft will be happy to assist you with LISTSERV-related problems arising under a supported version of Microsoft Windows but is unable to assist you in setting up your operating system, the Internet Information Service (or any other web server software available for the supported Microsoft Windows operating systems), or any aspect of your operating system that is not directly related to LISTSERV's operation.
+If you are not familiar with Microsoft Windows operating systems, please be aware that L-Soft cannot help you with either their installation or subsequent troubleshooting.

-"Windows Server" means specifically the Microsoft Windows 2003/2008 Server operating systems which are currently supported by L-Soft.
+"Windows Server" means specifically the Microsoft Windows Server operating systems which are currently supported by L-Soft.

-"Windows Workstation" means specifically the Microsoft Windows workstation operating systems, that is, Windows XP.
+"Windows Workstation" means specifically the Microsoft Windows workstation operating systems which are currently supported by L-Soft.